 I call this the new democracy of the marketplace.
 It offers new opportunities, as well as new challenges for people, for products and for corporations.
 Many of those whom I have cited have used the Mirror Maxim by gut feel and instinct.
 President Barack Obama, however, was probably the first to meld intuition with meticulously laid out marketing and communication strategies.
 There is much that we can learn from him.

 The author teaches at MDIS, the Management Development Institute of Singapore.
-This article is an excerpt from his forthcoming book, 'Reality Plus: The Neo World You Live and Work in'.Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to firstname.lastname@example.org.
+This article is an excerpt from his forthcoming book, 'Reality Plus: The Neo World You Live and Work in'.Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days